 Once on the ferry, you'll either find a seat or you might have to stand if all the seats are taken already.
 If you're on the upper deck it will obviously be very windy so if you want the view then bring an extra jacket or sweatshirt.
 The lower level of the ferry does serve food in case you're hungry from standing in line all morning.
 Otherwise, you can also get food at the Statue of Liberty or Ellis Island.

 |View from the upper deck of the ferry|

 Once you finally get off at Ellis Island you'll probably need to use the restroom.
-If you're a woman, be prepared to wait another 30 minutes in another line since there's only two toilets in the women's restroom on the main floor.
+If you're a woman, be prepared to wait another 30 minutes in another line since there are only two toilets in the women's restroom on the main floor.
 The men's restroom line, as always, moved slightly faster.
-If you can't wait 30 minutes, I'd recommend taking the elevator up to the 3rd floor restrooms.
+If you can't wait 30 minutes, I'd recommend taking the elevator up to the 3rd-floor restrooms.